ibpsa/project1-boptest/docs/user_guide/source/api.rst

 PUT /results
 ------------

 - **Description:** Receive simulation data for the given point name over a time period.
+Data for control input points will be the values used for simulation, meaning embedded default control if not overwritten or user-specified value if overwritten.

 - **Arguments:**